How to use the Arduino IDE: A Beginners guide. Quickly learn the

 can see that the line with the error is highlighted in pink and the

-error message is repeated in orange bar and in the black panel.
+error message is in a popup window above the black panel.
 If there

 are many errors you can expand the black panel to see them all.